50+ Health Symptoms You Should Never Ignore

 Serious about butting out for good?
 Check out the best ways to quit smoking.

 Speech that’s suddenly unintelligible can be a sign of a stroke in the brain’s language centre.
 “The person may have garbled and mixed-up words or they can’t understand what you’re saying,” says Leanne K. Casaubon, MD, neurologist and director of the Transient Ischemic Attack and Minor Stroke Unit at Toronto Western Hospital.
 Another symptom may be drooping on one side of the face.
 Any time you suspect you’ve suffered a stroke, call 911 promptly or have someone else do so.

-Here’s what you need to know about ischemic strokes, which account for 85 per cent of all strokes.
+Here’s what you need to know about ischemic strokes.